sled-rs/sled-rs.github.io/performance.md

 All systems have specific latency-throughput trade-offs.
 When your system depends on subsystems in the critical path where different latency-throughput trade-offs were made, your overall system will behave worse.
+If you force a latency-bound user-facing response to go through a kafka queue before their web browser loads the result, you are introducing a throughput-bound dependency into the critical path of a latency-bound workload, and the result will be a worse experience.
+We should use low-latency dependencies in the critical paths of low-latency workloads.
+We should use high-throughput dependencies in the critical paths of high-throughput workloads.
+Mixing and matching systems in our critical paths without evaluating their queuing characteristics is likely to result in terrible performance.

+The authors of the frameworks you're using probably don't understand these basic engineering principles.
+Measure what's happening and keep your queuing behaviors aligned and your system will fly.

-Some systems can auto-tune and achieve both great latency and throughput while under light load.
-[Andrea Lattuada](https://twitter.com/utaal) mentioned a great example of an auto-tuning system to me: a throughput-oriented system can take the entire queue of new requests, process them in a batch, and loop like this.
+Under light load, throughput-bound systems can sometimes scale down to reduce buffering and achieve lower latency at lower loads.
+[Andrea Lattuada](https://twitter.com/utaal) mentioned a great example of an auto-tuning system to me: a throughput-oriented system can take the entire queue of new requests, process them in a batch, and generally keep picking the queue length as the batch size where possible.
 This auto-tunes the batch size to be low (reducing latency) when there is a small request volume coming in.
 This yields nice low latency requests when the volume of requests is low, but allows the system to scale up and take advantage of batch optimizations as the request rate increases.

-It's important to note, that auto-tuning systems will not achieve both great (low) latency and great (high) throughput as the load increases.
+Latency suffers as load increases, because in this case, latency is not a high priority.

-An auto-tuning low-latency system must scale the number of servers, rather than the batching window.
-However, as [Amdahl's Law](#amdahls-law) and [USL](#universal-law-of-scalability) show, we can only parallelize a program by a certain amount, and the very act of parallelization will impose additional costs which could negate any possible gains from parallelization.
+An auto-tuning low-latency system must scale something other than the queue length when throughput increases if it is going to keep maintaining low latency.
+Low-latency is dependent on keeping the the amount of time waiting in a queue beneath a desired threshold.
+So, instead of increasing the batch size, we must increase the amount of parallelism by using more threads, more servers, etc...
+However, as [Amdahl's Law](#amdahls-law) and [USL](#universal-scalability-law) show, we can only parallelize a program by a certain amount, and the very act of parallelization will impose additional costs which could negate any possible gains from parallelization.

-If you are building a system
+It is important when building a system to be aware of whether your goal is to keep requests processing at low-latencies or at high-throughputs, because this should have a huge impact on your design, your dependencies, your scaling techniques, etc...

+Be aware of where your system stands on this spectrum.

 Further reading: